apache/cxf/distribution/src/main/release/samples/jax_rs/tracing_brave/README.txt

-JAX-RS HTrace Demo
+JAX-RS Brave/OpenZipkin Tracing Demo
 =================

-The demo shows a basic usage of HTrace distributed tracer with REST based Web Services using  JAX-RS 2.0 (JSR-339).
+The demo shows a basic usage of Brave/OpenZipkin distributed tracer with REST based Web Services using  JAX-RS 2.0 (JSR-339).
 The REST server provides the following services: